-The frame and finishing kit looks more or less identical to the more expensive E-ST900.
-I’m really excited about this bike as it is finally bringing a decent-spec mid-drive e-MTB within the reach of more potential buyers.
+The frame and finishing kit look more or less identical to the more expensive E-ST900.
+I’m excited about this bike as it is finally bringing a decent-spec mid-drive e-MTB within the reach of more potential buyers.

 There’s also a whole host of useful information: